develer-staff/calcinoler-backend/README.md

-# Calinoler
+# Calcinoler

-Calcinoler is a software for gesture of calcino matches in Develer
+Calcinoler is a software for management of calcino matches in Develer